autumnssuns/qiba-marp/src/Module 9 Business Relations/Interview Report.md

 # Reflection

-> [!CALLOUT QUOTE] The single biggest problem in communication is the illusion that it has taken place.
+> [!CALLOUT IMPORTANT] The single biggest problem in communication is the illusion that it has taken place.
 >
 > \- *George Bernard Shaw* \- { .text-sm .!text-right }